DS-Meena/Learn-LLD-HLD/HLD/Architectural Patterns/README.md

 - **Event-Bus Pattern 🚌:** Handles communication between different parts of an application through events.
 - **Model-View-Controller (MVC) 🧩:** Separates the application logic into three interconnected components.
 - **Blackboard Pattern 📋:** Useful for problems for which no deterministic solution strategies are known.
+- **Monolithic Pattern**
+- **Microservices Pattern**

 These patterns help in creating robust, scalable, and maintainable software architectures by providing proven solutions to common architectural challenges. 🚀💡

+## Layered (n-tier) Architecture

+N-tier architecture, also known as multi-tier architecture, is a client-server architecture where the presentation, application processing, and data management functions are physically separated. 🔀

+This separation allows for better scalability, maintainability, and flexibility in the system design. 🚀

+## Master-Slave Pattern

+Master-slave architecture pattern is a common approach in distributed systems for improving performance, scalability, and reliability.
+This works by distributing work between a master component and several slave components.

+Example: Master-slave database architecture.

 # MVC Design Pattern 🧩